- Home

 Considering our risk of developing certain health conditions can be daunting.
 But it can also be an important first step in making some positive lifestyle changes and taking control of our health.

-If you’re aware that you need to make lots of changes to your lifestyle and you’re feeling overwhelmed, it can help to start small.
-Often, small changes can come together to make a big difference and will be more sustainable in the long run.
+If you’re aware that you need to make some changes to your lifestyle and you’re feeling overwhelmed, it can help to start small.
+Often, small changes come together to make a big difference and will be more sustainable in the long run.

-For more information, support, and advice on everything diabetes-related, you can visit the Diabetes UK website.
+For more information, support, and advice, you can visit the Diabetes UK website.
 You might also like to read our article; 12 science-backed ways to lower (or regulate) blood sugar levels on the diet and nutrition section of our website.

-Have you lowered your risk of developing type 2 diabetes?
-Or are you planning to make some lifestyle changes to lower your risk?
+Are you planning to make some lifestyle changes to lower your risk of developing type 2 diabetes?
 We’d be interested to hear from you in the comments below.